 “Forgive yourself for not knowing better at the time.
 Forgive yourself for giving away your power.
 Forgive yourself for past behaviors.
 Forgive yourself for the survival patterns and traits you picked up while enduring trauma.
 Forgive yourself for being who you needed to be.”-Audrey Kitching

-Over the last couple years, I have truly understood the importance of finding a tribe, a circle or a group of women who love, support, and encourage other women in their own journeys.
+Over the last couple of years, I have truly understood the importance of finding a circle or a group of women who love, support, and encourage other women in their own journeys.
 Having these beautiful, powerful, and kind human beings, inspire us all to do and be more in this life.
 Connections are made, friendships are born, and relationships are strengthened when we surround ourselves with empowered women.

 But let me be honest.
 It has not always been this way.
 While it’s hard to admit, I can tell you I have also been the unkind and mean girl.
 But why?
 At that time in my life, I believed that was who I needed to be in order to be accepted.
 But oh boy, I was wrong.